-This glossary has been developed to help aid understanding of some of the terminology used in consultation on the review of the Loch Lomond Byelaws.
-Further definitions are also provided in the Consultation Document.
+This glossary has been developed to help aid understanding of some of the terminology in the review of the Loch Lomond Byelaws.

 11kph speed limit areas/Low speed limit areas